mid-week/Bangkit-Final-Project-Dessert/README.md

 ## Methodology

 The data used is image data [Food-101](http://www.kaggle.com/kmader/food41) that comes from the Kaggle platform.
 This data consists of 101 types of food.
 Each food consists of 1000 images.
 We only used 22 types of food from the dataset, which is dessert.
-This approach used the Convolutional Neural Network (CNN) using pre-trained model from InceptionV3.
+This approach used the Convolutional Neural Network (CNN) using a pre-trained model from InceptionV3.

 The stages in image classification are: